 The term for noble in Sanskrit is “arya” and it indicates a person inspired by the Dharma.
 In our case, this is the Dharma centred upon the vows of Amida Buddha, hence Amida’s aryas.
 However, the Sanskrit term can also be read as “measurelessly noble”, since amita means “measureless”.
 In Buddhism, even the smallest act of love can bring measureless results.
 We are a group of ordinary people doing what we can to further the noble vision of the Great Sage by cultivating loving community wherever the opportunity arises.
 The amitaryas thus have a distinctive role within the Amida Order.
 Where ministers create local communities and congregations, the amitaryas link them together and spread inspiration, rather as bees going from flower to flower.

-Rev Master Dharmavidya, the head of the Order, is also the most senior amitarya.
+Rev Master Dharmavidya, the founder of the Order, is also the most senior amitarya.
 His senior jisha (assistant) is Acharya Susthama, deputy head of the Order.